-Whether as a joke, or in all seriousness, many people have the thought of putting themselves up for adoption.
+Whether as a joke or in all seriousness, many people have the thought of putting themselves up for adoption.
 But can you actually do it?
-It depends.

 If you are already 18 or older, there are not any adoption agencies that will place you with a new family.
 You will only be able to do this process if you can find someone who wants to adopt you.
 Here are the things you need to do:

 Adult adoptions are usually meant to formalize a relationship not cemented by biology.
 Sometimes stepparents adopt their stepchildren later in life.
 Elderly adults may choose to adopt a younger person who has been meaningful or like a child to them.

 Other times, the purpose of adult adoption is not based on sentiment, but rather on legal benefits.

 Adoption creates a parent-child relationship and all the benefits that go with it.
 This includes inheritance, medical decision-making and visitation rights, and more.

 2.Research Your State’s Adult Adoption Laws

 State Law sets the Adoption Procedure.
 To determine your next steps, you must research the laws of the state where you live.

 Some states do not provide for adult adoption.
 Even more have restrictions regarding disabilities, age differences, and other relationship statuses.